VEDESH18/AI_ResumeAnalysis/backend/README.md

 - NLP/scoring is rule-based and deterministic; you can plug in LLMs or LanguageTool later.
 - Request logging via pino; errors are centralized.
 - Analysis summaries are stored in a local JSON DB at `backend/data/analyses.json` (via lowdb) by default.
-- If `DATABASE_URL` is set (PostgreSQL), results are persisted to Postgres instead.
+- If `MONGODB_URI` is set, results are persisted to MongoDB; if `DATABASE_URL` is set (PostgreSQL), results are persisted to Postgres.
 Use a URL like:
   `postgres://USERNAME:PASSWORD@HOST:5432/DBNAME?sslmode=require`.

 ## Deploy (Render)